rumkin/typed-props/readme.md

 ]
 ```

-__Experimental Features__.
-Decorators to check function arguments and return value:
+__Experimental Feature__.
+Decorators to check function arguments and returned value:
 ```javascript
 import {StrictType as T, args, result} from 'typed-props'